 The aircraft has excellent stability and control characteristics under all conditions of speed, power, load factor, and altitude.
 The controls are effective throughout the speed range of stall to Vne and aircraft response to control movement is quite rapid.
 Nice handling characteristics, in both accelerated and unaccelerated flight are evident.
-The rate of roll and pitch are brisk for a four seat aircraft.
+The rate of roll and pitch are brisk.
 The trim tabs are also effective at all speeds so that the aircraft may be easily trimmed to fly "hands off".
 Flight without an operational pitch trim system is difficult.
 In fact, flight is difficult without an operable pitch trim and may be uncontrollable at higher speeds.
 Operation of the gear affects yaw stability only slightly with an oscillation as the mains extend asymmetrically.
 Don't flight it.
-Wing flap extension as well as changes in power setting affects pitch trim, thus requiring a minimum of stick movement to maintain flight attitude.
-The Lancair IV possesses neutral static stability and positive dynamic stability in roll, and both positive static and positive dynamic stability in the pitch and yaw axis.
+Wing flap extension causes the nose to pitch down, requiring up elevator trim..
+The Legacy possesses neutral static stability and positive dynamic stability in roll, and both positive static and positive dynamic stability in the pitch and yaw axis.
 When the aircraft is placed in an angle of bank, its tendency is to remain in that angle of bank and neither continue to roll nor return to wings level.
 However, if a yaw or pitch displacement is induced, the aircraft has a tendency to dampen out the resulting oscillation and returns quickly to aerodynamic equilibrium.
 This gives the Lancair IV a control feel very similar to many modern fighters such as the McDonnell Douglas F/A-18 Hornet.
 This airplane is a real pleasure to fly.